danhsiao/RecurringDepositSystem/README.md

                                  ├─ UPDATE recurring_deposits.active = False  ← pauses schedule
                                  └─ INSERT notifications (message, account_id, read=false)
 ```
+This is the manual "2-3 day" verfication that emulates the banking verification.
+The balance will not be added until the transaction successfully transfers.
 **Why pause the schedule on failure?** A failed settlement usually means something is wrong — insufficient funds, a compliance hold, an expired bank link.
 Auto-retrying would likely fail again and could violate regulations.
 The correct pattern is to pause, notify the user, and require manual reactivation.

 ---